nyhave/VideoTinder/README.md

 `netlify/functions/send-push.js` sends FCM messages to tokens stored in Firestore.
 Trigger it with a `POST` request containing a `body` and optional `title`.
 You can also pass a `tokens` array to send to specific devices instead of using the stored tokens.
 Include `"silent": true` to suppress notification sounds.
 Any token that FCM reports as **unregistered** or **invalid** will automatically be removed from the `pushTokens` collection.
+Each entry also stores the user's username, operating system, browser and whether the registration was made by an admin.
 Temporary failures no longer delete tokens so testing with multiple recipients does not break subsequent sends.

 For iOS PWAs, Safari only supports the standard Web Push API.
 A separate function (`netlify/functions/send-webpush.js`) sends notifications using VAPID keys defined in `WEB_PUSH_PUBLIC_KEY` and `WEB_PUSH_PRIVATE_KEY`.
-Subscriptions are stored in the `webPushSubscriptions` collection.
+Subscriptions are stored in the `webPushSubscriptions` collection along with username, operating system, browser and admin information.
 Pass `silent: true` to send a Web Push notification without sound.

 The helper page (`netlify/functions/test-push.html`) posts data to `/.netlify/functions/send-push` for FCM tokens.
 To test Web Push on iOS, post to `/.netlify/functions/send-webpush` instead.